cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

   // ...
 }
 ```
-You can find the complete built-in shader uniform list [here](builtin-shader-uniforms.md).
+You can find the complete built-in shader uniform list [in this](builtin-shader-uniforms.md) documentation.

 ### Fragment Ouput<sup id="a1">[1](#f1)</sup>
 To encapsulate render pipeline complexities, use `CCFragOutput`.